 Our compassionate guarantee

-Here at Millner and Knight, compassion is key and our expert no win, no fee lawyers understand how difficult it can be discussing the circumstances of your accident with a third party.
+Here at Millner and Knight, compassion is key and lawyers understand how difficult it can be discussing the circumstances of your accident with a third party.
 Our legal experts are always available to listen and help on 1800 106 107.
-We can also let you know if your claim qualifies for “no win, no fee” – which means if your claim is unsuccessful, you won’t pay a penny.
+We can also let you know if your claim qualifies for “no win, no charge” – which means if your claim is unsuccessful, you won’t pay a penny.